-Nine Omicron symptoms affecting fully jabbed and two early signs you might have it
+Nine Omicron symptoms affecting fully jabbed and the early sign you might have it

 But, according to Professor Tim Spector, behind the ZOE Symptom Study App, “around 50% of ‘new colds’ currently are, in fact, Covid”.

-Two early warning signs you may have Omicron
+Early warning sign you may have Omicron

-Experts suggest there are two distinct symptoms that could be a sign a positive test is around the corner: fatigue and dizziness/ fainting.
+Experts suggest there are is one distinct symptom that could be a sign a positive test is around the corner: fatigue.

 More than simply feeling tired, fatigue can translate to bodily pain by causing sore or weak muscles, headaches, and even blurry vision and loss of appetite.